 "Meldrick," she says, and pauses, waits for him to look up.
 She makes eye contact.
 It's not an interrogation, but Megan wouldn't be sure who's in the hot seat, anyway.

 "When my husband was dying, in the hospital—well, after a certain point he was intubated, and he couldn't talk.
 Obviously."
 She laughs a little at herself, a reflexive huff of air.
 "He could still move his hands and hold a pen, but it got very difficult for him to form letters, because the drugs were affecting his ability to think clearly or his hand-eye coordination.
 Or both.
 So... one night when I gave him the pen and the pad of paper, he wrote two letters: CA. He looked at me, and of course I thought, Caroline.
 But it was so late at night, and I had already sent her home.
 So I waited.
 But he didn't write any more than that, and eventually he fell asleep.
 And he hung on for weeks, but he never woke up again.
 I haven't told Caroline about what happened that night, because—it was my fault."

-Meldrick makes a sound at that and moves his head, not so much a shake as an involuntary jerk.
+Meldrick makes a sound at that and moves his head.
+Not shaking it; more like an involuntary jerk.
 Megan looks out the window again.
 "I don't mean that I think his death was my fault.
 Or, I don't know; maybe I do.
 Because maybe he wanted to see Caroline again before he died, or he wanted me to promise—to be sure to take care of her when he was gone, or maybe it was something completely unrelated, but whatever it was, I didn't figure it out in time.
 Maybe he would have stayed awake for longer, maybe Caroline would have gotten a real goodbye, if I'd had her woken up and brought back to see him that night.
 But I didn't do that.
 And now I can't know."